 VA loans offer military borrowers the opportunity to get into a home without a VA loan down payment.
 However, that doesn’t mean you’ll be able to close without any cash in the bank.
 VA loan closing costs can be a potential obstacle as you navigate the home buying process.

 But what closing costs should you look out for with the VA loan?
 Let’s take a closer look.

 What Are VA Loan Closing Costs?

 Anytime you use any type of mortgage loan to fund a home purchase, you are going to run into closing costs.
 Essentially, closing costs are the fees you pay to the lender for their assistance in creating and servicing your loan.

 “Closing costs” is a broad term used to define a wide range of fees you’ll encounter through the closing process, including your home appraisal and the title search.

 You’ll have to pay the closing costs when you’re signing the final paperwork of your home mortgage process.
 At the closing meeting, you’ll have to bring the down payment and closing costs for the lender.

 Lock in your low interest rate with a fast, online preapproval.

 As with most components in the VA loan process, closing costs will look different from other types of mortgage loans.
 Here’s where VA closing costs diverge from the traditional home buying processes.

-When you choose a VA loan, there are some fees that the lender cannot require you to pay.
+When you choose a VA loan, there are some fees that the lender cannot require you to pay, known as non-allowable fees.
 A few include any prepayment penalties, settlement charges, and attorney fees from the lender.